 The amazingly scenic drive out to Huisinish also terminates at a beautiful Hebridean crescent of pale pink sand.
 The extreme far left of the beach is good for sunsets and the extreme far right good for sunrises.
 Huisinish is a peaceful place in the evenings when visitors have gone and a perfect location for those long exposures.
 It’s a little more exposed to prevailing winds and the sea correspondingly more lumpy than the more sheltered parts of Luskentyre and Seilebost, ideal for those 10-16 stop neutral density filters!

-All of the images below were made during the workshop on my Hasselblad 503cw camera and Fuji Velvia 50 transparency film.
-Prints are available for purchase, please contact me for details, size options and costs.
+Archival quality fine art prints of all images on my website are available for purchase, please contact me for details, size options and costs.

 Photographic Journeys in the Outer Hebrides with Steve Walton